kariljordan/bpco/_exercises/02-04-finding-your-core-beliefs.md

 6. My ultimate goal is to create a supportive community (see 7.) so if I could be shown that these beliefs do *not* help achieve that goal, I would be willing to consider alternatives.
-It would be a hard sell!
+However, given that these beliefs are intrinsic to what a supportive community is (in my mind), it would be a tough sell!

 7. These beliefs will help the group be welcoming.